 Over 60% of all job vacancies in the Netherlands are filled in less formal ways, thus building a large network of contacts in a specific area of expertise may prove beneficial when looking for a job.
 LinkedIn has become a leader in business networking, including here in the Netherlands; the website allows you to find people employed in a specific industry at city, region or national level.

-APPLYING FOR A JOB IN HOLLAND
+APPLYING FOR A JOB

 When applying for jobs in the Netherlands, a Curriculum Vitae (CV) or résumé should be sent, along with a cover letter.
 Unless applying to a large multinational organisation, the cover letter should preferably be in Dutch and should not be longer than one page.
 The CV should be tailored to the post being applied for, and should not exceed two pages.
 It should include details of work experience, followed by education, arranged in chronological order.
 Online application forms are often used by larger organisations.